Erick-Bravo/Parts-House/README.md

 ## Introduction

 Hello, Welcome to Parts House.
 Parts House is your very own customizable parts tracker, where you can record valuable info of individual parts from your appliances and/or electronics.
-Record model numbers, serial numbers and even where to re-purchase these items when you need them most.
+Save model/serial numbers, logs when something was installed, record date of purchase, and even save where to re-purchase these items when you need to.
-Parts House is your very own customizable parts-house!
+Parts House is your very own customizable parts and asset tracker!

 ## Technologies

 - Heroku
 - Node
+- PostGreSQL
 - Express Server
 - Sequelize
 - React